Geography of Nepal: Altitudinal belts

 Nepal's latitude is about the same as that of the United States state of Florida, however with elevations ranging from less than 100 m to over 8000 m and precipitation from 160 mm to over 5000 mm the country has eight climate zones from tropical to perpetual snow.

 The tropical zone below 1000 m experiences frost less than once per decade.
-It can be subdivided into lower tropical (below 300 meters or 1,000 ft.) with 18% of the nation's land area) and upper (18% of land area) tropical zones.
+It can be subdivided into lower tropical (below 300 metres or 1,000 ft.) with 18% of the nation's land area) and upper (18% of land area) tropical zones.
 The best mangoes and well as papaya and banana are largely confined to the lower zone.
 Other fruit such as litchee, jackfruit, citrus and mangoes of lower quality grow in the upper tropical zone as well.
 Winter crops include grains and vegetables typically grown in temperate climates.
 The Outer Terai is virtually all in the lower tropical zone.
 Inner Terai valleys span both tropical zones.
 The Sivalik Hills are mostly upper tropical.
 Tropical climate zones extend far upriver valleys across the Middle Hills and even into the Mountain regions.

 The subtropical climate zone from 1000 to 2000 m occupies 22% of Nepal's land area and is the most prevalent climate of the Middle Hills above river valleys.
 It experiences frost up to 53 days per year, however, this varies greatly with elevation, proximity to high mountains and terrain either draining or ponding cold air drainage.
 Crops include rice, maize, millet, wheat, potato, stone fruits and citrus.

 The great majority of Nepal's population occupies the tropical and subtropical climate zones.
 In the Middle Hills, "upper-caste" Hindus are concentrated in tropical valleys which are well suited for rice cultivation while Janajati ethnic groups mostly live above in the subtropical zone and grow other grains more than rice.